Hereteach - Initial Teacher Training

 - Expectations are very high and the learning environment is fun, yet challenging and designed to create outstanding teachers.
 High quality one-to-one guidance and support will be available for trainees along their journey to become exceptional classroom practitioners.

-- Hereteach School Direct placements mean you start the school year alongside other new colleagues.
+- Hereteach placements mean you start the school year alongside other new colleagues.
 You begin as a teacher, rather than a 'trainee'

 - Hereteach offers a variety of teaching experiences in high quality schools and departments or faculties across Herefordshire

-- Hereteach has proven, high retention rates for both School Direct trainee teachers
+- Hereteach has proven, high retention rates for trainee teachers

-- The Hereteach training programme thrives on a collaborative, supportive relationship between our sixteen schools and University of Worcester
+- Hereteach is the Herefordshire Regional Hub for the University of Worcester Secondary PGCE.
+The programme thrives on a collaborative, supportive relationship between our sixteen schools and University of Worcester

 Hereteach recognises its responsibility to safeguard the welfare of its students and ensures that relevant and effective safeguarding practices exist and are actively promoted.
 University of Worcester safeguarding policy can be found here Non-salaried-safeguarding-Procedure-FINAL.docx (live.com).
 All applicants will undergo an enhanced DBS assessment, or will be expected to demonstrate an enhanced DBS from the DBS Update Service.
 Each placement school will have robust safeguarding policies and you will be expected to follow these.
 Where concerns are raised about a child’s safety or well-being, the safeguarding team at your placement school will support the children concerned and work with the local Children’s Services Department and other external agencies, where appropriate.